OasisLMF/OasisPlatform/docs/sphinx.rst

     cp -R _build/html/* .

 Add and commit these files to the repository.
-Then copy the files to the Oasis documentation publication repository folder using
+Then copy the files to the Oasis API docs static subfolder in the publication repository using

 ::